By Charlotte Dow & Jessie Festa

 Hudson Yards is one of the newest additions to the Manhattan landscape, consisting of several modern office and residential buildings, a mall, an arts center, and a public plaza in the West 30s.

 The neighborhood’s signature structure, the Vessel, has quickly become one of the top NYC Instagram spots since opening in 2019.

-While the top of the staircase offers excellent views of the river, the landmark is especially impressive from the ground, and the surrounding plaza offers plenty of space to get the perfect shot.
+While you can no longer climb the structure, the landmark is especially impressive from the ground, and the surrounding plaza offers plenty of space to get the perfect shot.

 6. Staple Street Skybridge

 Located above one of the tiniest streets in the city, this small pedestrian bridge connects two classic brick buildings in Tribeca and gives you a sense of what the city looked like in the late 1800s for a taste of old New York.

 While the bridge itself is off-limits to visitors, the alley and cobblestone streets below make for incredible photos, particularly if you’re looking to show off a chic, city-inspired outfit.

 The observation deck atop one of the newest editions to the New York City skyline offers views of all five boroughs (and New Jersey!) from almost any angle.